 Resist the temptation to read another, or read it twice.
 You’ll finish it and be left feeling almost unsatisfied, like it wasn’t enough.
 Let this feeling fuel your fire.

 Right now all we want is to be gently coaxed out of bed with something irresistible, to spend two minutes reading 2 John.
 If you can do this everyday for a month, you’re well on your way already, to making this normal.

-This strategy gives you a solid six months, where you need a paltry 5 minutes spare to read a whole book.
+Using this strategy, combined with the John MacArthur reading plan gives you a solid six months, where you need a paltry 5 minutes per day spare to read a whole book.

 The really nice graduation down the list of NT books is so alluring.
 Because honestly, if you’ve got 5 minutes to read 2nd Thessalonians, then you’ve got 7 minutes to read 2nd Peter, it’s only two minutes more, and by this stage you’ve already been reading the bible everyday for 6 months.

 Finally, the last thing you need to understand is you’re human, you’re going to miss days here and there.
 I’ve already explained that the beauty of this reading plan is losing a day or two isn’t detrimental to your goal.
 So don’t let it kill your motivation either.

 Remember to keep your expectations manageable, especially at first.

 Start with the habit, and allow the bible reading and understanding to flow naturally from this.

 Remember also that any bible reading plan you use, is only meant to be a guide.
 Personally I would love to memorize the proverbs just as much as any book in the NT.
 They’re so moorish.
 So it’s likely that I’ll include them in my plan to read as I would the NT books.

 If you successfully get through 18 months of reading books that only take 15 minutes, then you find that reading for a half hour straight is just to difficult, for whatever reason, then don’t be too hard on yourself.
 Break the half hour book into two.